Helping The LGBTQ+ Community

 The West 117 Foundation has identified these initial programs to help the LGBTQ+ community in Cleveland.

 Among the first of its kind in the country, this youth-focused initiative affords LGBTQ+ youth the ability to participate in athletics as their authentic selves.
 Youth have access to a wide range of sports activities, from structured sports leagues and tournaments to summer camps and unstructured recreational activities.
 The LGBTQ+ Youth Sports League is dedicated to helping LGBTQ+ youth utilize the program to address, influence, and embrace mental and behavioral health solutions to the challenges these youth may face.
 Through our partnership with the Studio West 117 neighborhood, we’re proud to utilize new facilities that are currently being constructed to help launch this two-year pilot program.

-Fieldhouse Art Mural Program
+Fieldhouse Art Mural Program (Phase One)

 To help showcase LGBTQ+ creativity, the Fieldhouse Art Mural Program features over two dozen interior and exterior canvases.
 These canvases have been identified and designated for display as public art from local and national LGBTQ+ artists.
 This program conveys the unrelenting spirit of LGBTQ+ pride, joy, and celebration while simultaneously recognizing the beauty, struggles, and triumphs of queer Cleveland and beyond.
 It’s also an excellent way to enhance the visibility of local LGBTQ+ artists within the growing Studio West community.